 After you’ve created your content, the next step is getting it out there.
 That can be a bottomless pit as far as budgets are concerned, so you need to focus.

 With an advertising budget, it is fairly easy to target specific segments of the population (your buyer personas) and to get your content in front of them.
-Social ads, ppc and native advertising can all help you do that.
+Social ads, PPC and native advertising can all help you do that.

 If you have little to no budget, then you need to get clever.

 One area to work on is your online networks.
-When you don’t have advertising budget available, you need to get the word out via those who already have an established online network.
+When you don’t have an advertising budget available, you need to get the word out via those who already have an established online network.